 The full process of creation can be viewed HERE.

-Each subject has two Originals, equalling eight in total.
+Each subject has two Originals, equalling four in total.
 Each Original work has been created using Fabriano 250gsm stock, with the completed composite image presented within a carefully hand crafted frame produced from furniture grade hardwood timber.

-Each subject also then has ten smaller Limited Edition artworks available, each sized at A2 and sold together as a pair.
+The subject also then has ten smaller Limited Edition artworks available, each sized at A2 and sold together as a pair.

-Each Original and Limited Edition artwork comes with its own Certificate of Authenticity, an Engraved Signed Plaque – Gold style for the Originals and Silver for the Limited Editions.
+Every Original and Limited Edition artwork comes with its own Certificate of Authenticity, an Engraved Signed Plaque – Gold style for the Originals and Silver for the Limited Editions.

 Each is available for purchase.
 We encourage expressions of interest to Contact Us for further information.